Equivariant homotopic distance: The triangle inequality and its consequences

 Moreover, since $X\times X$ is completely normal, by Proposition \ref{sub} we have: \end{proof}

-\begin{remark} Observe that the arguments presented here remain valid in the classical, non-equivariant setting.
-Therefore, in light of \cite[Theorem 2.2]{MR2199456} and \cite[Remark 7.1]{MR4045098}, we recover the classical triangle inequality proved by E. Macías-Virgós and D. Mosquera-Lois under the sole assumption that $X$ is a normal space.
-We emphasize that our alternative approach does not rely on the result of J. Oprea and J. Strom \cite[Lemma 4.3]{oprea2011mixing}.
-We believe that the argument presented here may extend to other contexts as well, including that of a Quillen model category \cite{MR3027356}, provided that the abstract notion of sectional category satisfies the subadditivity property. \end{remark}
+\begin{remark} Observe that the arguments presented here remain valid in the nonequivariant setting.
+Therefore, in view of \cite[Theorem 2.2]{MR2199456} and \cite[Remark 7.1]{MR4045098}, we recover the triangle inequality established by E.~Macías-Virgós and D.~Mosquera-Lois under the sole assumption that $X$ is a normal space.
+We emphasize that our alternative approach does not rely on the lemma of J.~Oprea and J.~Strom \cite[Lemma~4.3]{oprea2011mixing}.
+We expect that the same reasoning may extend to other settings, such as Quillen model categories \cite{MR3027356}, whenever the abstract notion of sectional category satisfies the subadditivity property. \end{remark}

-As a consequence of this result, we can refine the inequality stated in Corollary \ref{ineq-D-cat}.
+As a consequence of this result, we can refine the inequality stated in Corollary~\ref{ineq-D-cat}.